| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday April 29, 2010

 the second most common variety after twelve years at the top spot.
 Results

+were based on reports from Oklahoma wheat growers.
 While Endurance was the most planted variety in the state for the 2010 crop with almost one in every five acres being planted to the variety- Duster and OK Bullet were the third and fourth most utilized varieties for 2010, coming in right behind Jagger.
 Click here for more on this new ranking of wheat varieties- including the release from the NASS office in Oklahoma City.
 Click here for more on the wheat variety from OSU that is now number one- Endurance. | |

-Oklahoma Wind Power Gets a Vote of Confidence by Southwest Power Pool ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ House Speaker
+| Oklahoma Wind Power Gets a Vote of Confidence by Southwest Power Pool ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~House Speaker

 Chris Benge and Corporation Commissioner Jeff Cloud are pleased with the